Mailing Lists & Chat (IRC)

-7. The Asterisk mailing lists are completely unmoderated.
+- The Asterisk mailing lists and forums are very loosely moderated (see the forum FAQ).
 The views expressed are not necessarily the views of Sangoma or the greater Asterisk community.

-If you are familiar with Asterisk and want to discuss an Asterisk subject in detail, then you’ll want to check out the asterisk-users list.
+If you are familiar with Asterisk and want to discuss an Asterisk subject in detail, then you’ll want to check out the forums.
 Here issues with administration and deployment are discussed.
 If you are new to Asterisk, you’ll want to first visit the Getting Started section.
+The forum also serves as a location for business and commercial offerings using the “Jobs” and “Commercial” categories.

 Asterisk developers